18F/18f.gsa.gov/_posts/2015-02-24-how-to-use-github-and-the-terminal-a-guide.md

 ![Screen shot of blank terminal window](/assets/blog/github-tutorial/terminal-window.png)

-Most of the next steps are things you only need to do once.
-It seems like a lot, but it's basically getting everything in place so you can do this very easily in the future. **It's one time only.** Promise.
-There's a little notification when you're done the one-time only stuff.
+Most of the next steps are things you only need to do once, to set up your computer's developer environment.
+There's a little notification when you're done with the one-time only stuff.

 * In the Terminal type `xcode-select --install` and press return.

 > Terminal is a program that lets you send commands to your computer and `xcode-select --install` is one of those commands.
 In this guide, whenever you see text that looks like `this`, you're reading a command.
-Type commands exactly as you see them here (or copy and paste them into your Terminal) and always press return at the end.
+Type the commands exactly as you see them here (or copy and paste them into your Terminal) and always press return at the end.

 This particular command installs several tools provided by Apple on your machine.
 (To learn more about this command, click [here](http://railsapps.GitHub.io/xcode-command-line-tools.html)

-> This can take a very long time.
+> This installation can take a very long time.
 Even though it's early in the process, might as well take a break or grab lunch.
 Come back in an hour. **But don't shut your computer off while you're gone!**

 Welcome back!
 We're going to run a few more commands to get you used to the terminal.
 If you're already familiar with this, feel free to skip down to [installing a package manager](#how-to-install-a-package-manager).

-You're going to hear the word "directory" a lot in this tutorial.
+You're going to see the word "directory" a lot in this tutorial.
 Directory is another word for folder.
 Directories are specific locations for files on your computer and the Terminal always takes commands starting from a directory.
 If we say we are "working in a directory" it means the terminal is starting from that location.
 Let's play around with directories a bit:

 1. Type `ls`: this will show you everything in the directory where you are currently located.
 If you type `ls -1` it will list them all in a single column for you. `ls` stands for "**l**i**s**t" and the `-1` tells your computer to list the direectory in one column.
 2. Now type `cd Documents`: this will take you into your Documents directory. `cd` stands for "**c**hange **d**irectory."